raghavinandanayadla-cloud/breast-canacer-detection/README.md

-**Ragaa**

-Machine Learning Project on Breast Cancer Classification using Python and Scikit-Learn.
+Machine Learning Project on Breast Cancer Classification using Python and Scikit-Learn (*only for study purpose*)